Back to Ion Analysers page | Back to Electrodes page

 For even greater accuracy, weigh a known volume of standard to find its density in g/ml and divide the weight of standard added by this to get the accurate volume.

-For samples with concentrations which lie between the lower limit of linearity and the detection limit of the electrode, it may be helpful if the sample is first "spiked" with a sufficient quantity of the target ion to ensure that the measurements will be within the linear range.
+For samples with concentrations which lie between the lower limit of linearity and the detection limit of the electrode, the sample must first be "spiked" with a sufficient quantity of the target ion to ensure that the measurements will be within the linear range.
 Then the sample is analysed in the conventional way by the Standard Addition method and the initial concentration is found by subtracting the initial "spike" from the final result.

 For example, in the best case scenario, the overall error on ppm is probably not less than ±2% RSD (4% at 95% Confidence Level !)
 Thus if the lower limit of linearity is 1ppm and any sample below this is "spiked" to bring it up to, say, 2ppm, then the error on the spiked sample will be at least ±0.04ppm.
 So, after subtracting the spike, any sample with less than 0.1ppm will have an error of greater than ± 40% RSD !